patsprice/https-github.com-bretfisher-container.training/slides/k8s/concepts-k8s.md

 ---

-## Basic things we can ask Kubernetes to do
+## Basic things Swarm/Kubernetes can do

 --